1. Cultural differences

 5. Bureaucracy & unfamiliar systems

 As you may have already encountered, your international employees are in for a large assortment of paperwork and compliance.
-Not only will they have to contend with this necessary administration, they also have to do so in an unfamiliar environment with unfamiliar and often confusing systems.
+Not only will they have to contend with this necessary administration, but they also have to do so in an unfamiliar environment with unfamiliar and often confusing systems.
 This process is typically stressful and overwhelming for your international employee.
 Positive onboarding experiences lead to improved employee retention.
-Fortunately, with Localyze you can manage your international employees bureaucracy and take care of the necessary admin on their behalf.
+Fortunately, with Localyze, you can manage your international employees' bureaucracy and get support with the necessary admin on their behalf.
 The struggle of paperwork for your international employee will affect their work outcomes and overall happiness.